jiz108/COGS-118B-Final-Project/README.md

 https://www.youtube.com/watch?v=dj2n-agCJis

 Purpose:
-	The house evaluation is important in sale.
-For example, when a person want to sell his house, he can use our predictor to know how much his house is worthed.
-Also, house sale agents will get the value of a horse automatically after they input the informations.
+	The house evaluation is important in the sale.
+For example, when a person wants to sell his house, he can use our predictor to know how much his house is worthed.
+Also, house sale agents will get the value of a horse automatically after they input the information.
 Our models make the sale more Convenient.

 Language we use:
 Python